Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports a riparian recovery project.
+The company also has a riparian recovery project that aims to conserve 292 ha of riverbank areas by 2028 and maintain their good condition thereafter.

 • Y